What is decentralized finance (DeFi)?

 The protocol for this decentralized autonomous organization works like this:

-• A user can send or deposit $ETH to a smart contract on Maker's protocol and create a Collateralized Debt Position (CDP).
-This enables users to take $DAI at a specific collateralization rate.
+• A user can send or deposit Ethereum tokens (ETH) to a smart contract on Maker's protocol and create a Collateralized Debt Position (CDP).
+This enables users to take DAI at a specific collateralization rate.

 Prediction markets

-Prediction markets are platforms where individuals can make predictions on the realization of future events.
-The markets cover things like sports betting, politics, and predictions on stock prices.
+Prediction markets are platforms where individuals can make predictions on future events by betting.
+The markets cover things like sports, politics, stock prices and the weather.
 DeFi opens these markets for participation.
 The concept of decentralized prediction markets has long been touted as a possibility through smart contracts.

 Top prediction market: Augur